 Established in 1976, this medical college has an impressive rank of 6th among the Philippines’s top medical universities and colleges.
 The college is located in Mindanao.

-Other colleges to consider are:
+Other colleges to consider for MBBS in the Philippines are:

 Emilio Aguinaldo College of Medicine